Liquid Web Review 2026: Is It Right for Your Business Site?

 It even offers PCI/HIPAA-compliant hosting, since Liquid Web’s servers are considered secure enough to host financial information and transactions, as well as U.S. citizens’ medical information.

-Previously, Liquid Web mostly handled cloud and VPS hosting, leaving the smaller sites to a subsidiary called Nexcess.
-Nexcess is now under the LW brand.
+Previously, Liquid Web primarily focused on cloud and VPS hosting, while smaller sites were directed to its Nexcess subsidiary.
+Nexcess now operates under the Liquid Web brand.

 I used the very affordable WordPress Spark: Launch plan in my testing.